 Priya Anandakumaran (EngSci 1T3 + PEY, IBBME MASc Candidate)

-In addition to work in industry or commerce, many PEY placements offer students the chance to advance scientific research in emerging fields.
+In addition to work in industry or commerce, many PEY internships offer students the chance to advance scientific research in emerging fields.
 For Priya Anandakumaran (EngSci 1T3 + PEY, IBBME MASc Candidate), it was the opportunity of a lifetime.

 “Before PEY, I was sitting in a classroom reading scientific papers about various concepts in biomedical engineering,” she said.
-“Six months later, I was doing the same kind of experiments that I was reading about, at the very institutions were many of these concepts were first discovered.”
+“Six months later, I was doing the same kind of experiments that I was reading about, at the very institutions where many of these concepts were first discovered.”

 Anandakumaran spent her PEY year in Professor Jeffrey Karp’s advanced biomaterials and stem cell-based therapeutics laboratory at the Harvard-MIT Division of Health Science and Technology.
 Her research focused on exploring the therapeutic properties of stem cells, which could help grow new tissues to treat heart disease, bone defects and other conditions.